Last Updated: August 10, 2026

 Warning

-Master projects and automatic resource leveling are restricted in scope by computing power.
+Master projects and automatic Resource Leveling are restricted in scope by computing power.
 Do not assume these functions can be performed easily with more than a couple of dozen project files.

 Close the master project and there is no reason to save any changes.
 A master project may be temporarily created for a specific purpose with no intent of using the file again.
-When closed, you will be asked if you want to save changes to the source projects including the resource pool file.
+When closed, you will be asked if you want to save changes to the source projects, including the resource pool file.
 Save only the changes to the software project and then do these three things:

-1. Open the New Software Project.mpp.
+Open the New Software Project.mpp.
 Disconnect this project from the resource pool file.
 Resource / Resource Pool / Share Resources / Use own resources.
-Notice, that you still keep the resources from the pool file that you assigned to tasks.
+Notice that you still keep the resources from the pool file that you assigned to activities.
 A possible scenario might be one in which an individual in the organization maintains the resource pool files, and project managers use this file only when building their team of resources for a project.
 After assignments are made, they use their pool, unlinking to the resource pool file.

-2. Apply the Leveling Gantt view to this project.
+Apply the Leveling Gantt view to this project.
 This view clearly identifies the schedule results of automatic leveling.

 When Finished with the Exercise